sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation.md

 ## Exercise: Sneaky paths

-As a tester, you might feel the need of testing sneaky tests (or at least, to think about them).
+As a tester, you might feel the need of testing sneaky paths (or at least, to think about them).

 What sneaky paths do you see in the state machine?
 List them all.